JohnMcCarroll/PlasticNet/README.md

 from complex biological life.
 The domain of Machine Learning is no exception, in fact recent successes in the field often bare resemblance or were directly inspired by the manner in which the brain learns and performs.
-Fully connected layers (MLPs) and stochastic gradient descent (SGD) are loosely based on a network of neurons, CNNs filters are inspired by specialized cells in the visual cortex, and Reinforcement Learning (RL) training paradigms mimic the closed learning loop between intelligent systems, their environment, and the interactions between them.
+Fully connected layers (MLPs) and stochastic gradient descent (SGD) are loosely based on a network of neurons, CNN's filters are inspired by specialized cells in the visual cortex, and Reinforcement Learning (RL) training paradigms mimic the closed learning loop between intelligent organisms, their environment, and the interactions between them.

 At the time I wrote this code, I was interested in leveraging neuroplasticity (the manner in which biological neurons strengthen some connections while pruning others) to